 Beyond emails, sharing your article on social media can also go a long way.
 For example, if you want to accrue a wide audience, promoting your blog on Facebook, which has one of the largest and most diverse user bases, is a good approach to making that happen.
 Moreso, the social media giant boasts a massive global user age distribution, among both men and women, that falls between ages 13 to 65+.

 Additionally, consider using other social media platforms to actively engage with followers on a day-to-day basis.
-To make the most of your marketing efforts, learn more about the different ways to promote your blog and capture the heart of your audience.
+To make the most of your marketing efforts, learn more about how to promote your blog and capture the heart of your audience.

 Blog Post Examples

-Here are some of our top picks of blog post examples for all types of topics.
+Here are some of our top picks of blog post examples.
 Use these as guidance for your own content.

 The how-to blog post:

 A curated list: